xe0896/obsidian/README.md

 - Code structure and important implementation details.
 - Installation, usage instructions, and troubleshooting notes.

-## Benefits
-- **Clarity**: Forces a structured approach to problem-solving and development.
-- **Retention**: Improves recall by reinforcing concepts through documentation.
-- **Efficiency**: Allows quick reference when revisiting problems or debugging projects.

 ## Structure
 The vault is organized with separate sections for: